 Just like in most cases, tea came to Thailand by way of China.
 But the Thai people apparently weren’t satisfied with drinking tea the way the Chinese do.
 Instead, they have made the drink truly their own by taking the basic brew and adding to it their own special touch.

 So, what makes Thai tea so different and special?
 If you have enjoyed Thai tea before, you’d know that it generally comes with a pink or orange color.
-But here’s a fact that may take you by surprise—the base of Thai tea is actually black Ceylon tea.
+But here’s a fact that may take you by surprise—black Ceylon tea actually forms the base of Thai tea.

-Ah, but you may be asking: If Thai tea is essentially black tea, why does it have such a bright and pretty color?
-Here’s the answer: Thai tea has spices in it.
-Usually the tea is brewed with star anise and tamarind seed, though some recipes call for cardamom and cloves, while others add lemon and mint.
-The tea leaves react to these spices and transform the color of the tea.
+Ah, but you may ask: If Thai tea is essentially black tea, why does it have such a bright and pretty color?
+Here’s the answer: Thai tea contains spices.
+Usually, the tea is brewed with star anise and tamarind seed.
+However, some recipes call for cardamom and cloves, while others add lemon and mint to the mix.
+The tea leaves react to these spices and transform the drink’s color.

 The tea is then mixed with milk and sugar, then poured over crushed ice (never cubed ice) in a glass.
 Of course, if you want it hot, you can skip the crushed ice.
 And if you want a stronger brew, you can do away with milk and sugar altogether.